Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 1/"enabled"/"true"/"on"/"yes": ON
 			"Carrier Bots"				"0"

-			// The bodies of dead survivors will appear wherever Mutant Survivors die.
+			// Removes the death models of survivors when killed.
+			// Note: Only available in Left 4 Dead 2.
+			// Note: This setting can be overridden for specific players.
 			// --
 			// 0/"disabled"/"false"/"off"/"no": OFF
 			// 1/"enabled"/"true"/"on"/"yes": ON
-			"Carrier Body"				"0"
+			"Carrier Body"				"1"

 			// The chance for dead survivors to respawn as Mutant Survivors.
 			// --